 He’s been eating oatmeal for a while, but before discovering this trick, I was pureeing the oats into oat flour, then cooking them up in a big batch.
 You have to stir constantly for 10-15 minutes, because otherwise you end up with a clumpy mess.
 Conventional wisdom is that you also can’t freeze homemade baby food oatmeal, but I used to.
 Until I discovered that you can make instant oats insanely easily.

 When I visited my mom over the summer, she picked up lots of pre-made baby food for Darrol.
 I am all about homemade baby food, but when I’m traveling, I really don’t want to have to worry about it.
 She got us lots of purees, and she also picked up a box of baby food oatmeal.
-Here was the revelation: to make this oatmeal, all you had to do was add water!
+Here was the revelation: to make homemade instant oatmeal, all you had to do was add water!
 No cooking, no 10-15 minutes of constant stirring.
 Powder + water = breakfast!

 Seriously, I was floored.
 I was also determined to figure this out.
 The ingredients were just oats and then lots of vitamins.
 Surely, if Earth’s Best or whatever could make this, so could I.